3 Demo Fails That Cost You Work (And How to Avoid Them)

 2️⃣ Believable

-A great demo doesn’t feel like a demo, it feels like real work that could be airing right now.
+A great demo doesn’t feel like a demo; it feels like real work that could be airing right now.

 How to make it sound legit:

-✅ Authentic, industry-ready scripts, not generic “radio ad” copy.
+✅ Authentic, industry-ready scripts, not generic “radio ad” copy

-✅ Polished, professional production that enhances, not distracts.
+✅ Polished, professional production that enhances, not distracts

-✅ A delivery that sounds effortless, not forced.
+✅ A delivery that sounds effortless, not forced

 Biggest mistake?
 Overproduced demos that scream, “This has been stitched together in post.”
+If it doesn’t sound real, it won’t book.
+Simple as that.

 3️⃣ Creative